rodolphe37/react-simple-schedule-viewer/README.md

 import { Suspense, useEffect, useState } from "react";
 import "../App.css";
 import { Route, Routes } from "react-router-dom";
 // If you don't have light & dark theme, you can skip this import & set false to isInDarkMode Schedule props import { useTheme } from "../useTheme";
 // All types for the Schedule
-import {
-  TcolorCellByEvents,
-  TeventsTextColor,
-} from "../dataTypes";
+import { TcolorCellByEvents, TeventsTextColor } from "../dataTypes";
 // The content for each event modal import { contentForModal } from "./dataCards";
 // Home page example